Aanchal-1234/CareerSearch/README.md

   9. Real Day at the Job Video <br>
   <br><br>

 **One of the salient features is a chatbot feature to resolve doubts quickly and efficiently.
-It will also improve the user experience**
+It will also improve the user experience.**
 <br> <br>
 <p align="center" width="100%">
     <img width="33%" src="https://github.com/Aanchal-1234/photos/blob/main/CareerSearch/CS9.png">